15 daysActivity Level

 Li River Cruise

-Cruise upstream on the Lijiang River, keeping an eye out for water buffalo patrolling the fields, fishermen floating on bamboo rafts, and the stunning landscape of karst limestone formations.
+As you drift down the Li River, keep an eye out for water buffalo patrolling the fields, fishermen floating on bamboo rafts and of course the stunning landscape of karst limestone formations that will amaze you at every bend of the river.

 Moon Hill Hike